-Because the regulations differ significantly from the prior regulations, and because of the imprecise nature of many aspects of these regulations and ED's published guidance, it is not clear how ED will apply these regulations in all circumstances.
+Because the regulations differ significantly from the prior regulations, and because of the imprecise nature of many aspects of these regulations, it is not clear how ED will apply these regulations in all circumstances.
 Although we cannot guarantee that ED will not take a position that some aspect of our compensation practices is not in compliance with these regulations, we believe that our compensation plans are in substantial compliance with the regulations.
-ED's revisions to the regulations continue to adversely affect our ability to compensate our employees and our compensation practices for third parties.
+As discussed in Part II, Item 7, we implemented compensation changes for our field admissions representatives effective July 1, 2014, and we continue to experience fluctuations in compensation cost for our admissions representatives as a result of the changing regulatory environment.
+The regulations required operating changes that have increased competition, which has impacted our marketing and admissions operations.
+Our operating costs have changed and will continue to change materially based on any adjustments to compensation that we have made or may make in the future.
+As a result, ED's revisions to the regulations have adversely affected our ability to compensate our employees and our compensation practices for third parties.

 Gainful Employment.
-The HEA generally requires for-profit institutions to provide programs of training that prepare students for gainful employment in a recognized occupation in order for the students enrolled in those programs to qualify for Title IV Program assistance.
-ED has relied on this statutory provision to support its efforts for the last five years to promulgate a "gainful employment" rule.
+The HEA requires for-profit institutions to provide programs of training that prepare students for gainful employment in a recognized occupation in order for the students enrolled in those programs to qualify for Title IV Program assistance.
+ED has relied on this statutory provision to support its efforts for the last five years to promulgate the "gainful employment" rule.
 On June 13, 2011, ED published regulations imposing additional Title IV Program eligibility requirements on certain educational programs intended to lead to gainful employment.
-These regulations established metrics for determining whether a program would qualify as an eligible program, but the metrics and related reporting requirements were vacated by the U.S. District Court for the District of Columbia (District Court) on June 30, 2012, prior to their effective date.
-Under portions of the regulations not vacated, most proprietary postsecondary institutions, including our institutions, are still required to provide extensive disclosures for prospective students and the public.
-The disclosures include each covered program's costs, length and on-time completion rate, as well as the recognized occupations for which each program is intended to prepare graduates and the graduate employment rate and median loan debt of individuals who complete each program.
+These regulations established metrics for determining whether a program would qualify as an eligible program but the metrics were vacated by the U.S. District Court on June 30, 2012, prior to their effective date.
+The regulations still require most proprietary postsecondary institutions, including our institution, to provide extensive disclosures for prospective students and the public, including each eligible program's recognized occupations, costs and completion rate, as well as the graduate employment rate and median loan debt of individuals who complete each of the programs.
 We have established a webpage located at www.uti.edu/disclosure for this purpose.